Name: Gordeev Mikhail Genrikhovich

 Case History

-In July 2019, the FSB carried out mass searches in homes and workplaces of believers in Petrozavodsk.
+In July 2019, the FSB carried out mass searches in homes and places of work of believers in Petrozavodsk.
 Several more searches took place in the neighboring city, Kondopoga.
-The couple, Maksim and Maria Amosov, were detained right on the street and Maria’s coat was torn.
-A criminal case was initiated against Maksim, in which 3 more defendants appeared later: Nikolay Leshchenko, Mikhail Gordeev and Dmitriy Ravnushkin.
-Gordeev and Ravnushkin were detained at their workplaces; after being interrogated by the FSB, the latter was fired from the post of chief power engineer.
-The believers were accused of organizing the activity of an extremist organization and they were placed under a recognizance agreement.
+The couple, Maksim and Mariya Amosov, were detained right on the street and even Mariya’s coat was torn.
+A criminal case was initiated against Maksim, and later 3 more defendants were added: Nikolay Leshchenko, Mikhail Gordeev and Dmitriy Ravnushkin.
+Gordeev and Ravnushkin were detained at their places of work; after being interrogated by the FSB, the latter was fired from the post of chief electrical power engineer.
+The believers were charged with organizing the activity of an extremist organization and they were placed under a recognizance agreement.
 In October 2021, the case went to court.
-Some documents, dated 1990-2000, had nothing to do with the case.
+Some documents had nothing to do with the case - they were dated 1990-2000.
 And the testimonies of witnesses for the prosecution were favorable toward the defendants.
-Despite this, in July 2023, the court fined the four believers: Maksim Amosov, Nikolay Leshchenko, and Dmitriy Ravnushkin, each the amount of 500,000 rubles, and Mikhail Gordeev, 450,000 rubles.
+Despite this, in July 2023, the court fined the four believers: Maksim Amosov, Nikolay Leshchenko, and Dmitriy Ravnushkin, 500,000 rubles each, and Mikhail Gordeev, 450,000 rubles.